jdauphant/developers-documentation/_database_api/index.md

 --- row ---

-# Get the application ID
+# Get the database ID

-To find the application ID you must use our [addon API documentation](/addons).
+To find the database ID you must use our [addon API documentation](/addons).
 The ID to use correspond to the `resource_id` field.